 - Eye Movement Desensitization Retraining (EMDR)

 - Narrative Exposure Therapy

 One important fact to take away from this list is that medications alone are generally not the best PTSD treatment option.
 Psychotherapy is typically a necessary part of the solution for people suffering from PTSD.
 Further, the best treatment doesn’t merely involve “finding someone to talk to,” as many people seek to do when they need a therapist.
 It involves seeking out one of the specific types of therapies listed above.

 Cognitive-Behavioral Therapy (CBT), the first of the “strongly recommended” treatments, is becoming widely available.
 This type of therapy involves examining and changing some of the thoughts and actions that inadvertently contribute to PTSD.
 A skilled CBT therapist works collaboratively with patients using skills-building exercises and homework assignments to help them start to change their thinking about the traumatic event(s) and to change their reactions to reminders of the traumatic event(s).
+Finding the right therapist for a given problem can be a real challenge.
 To find someone with good training in CBT we recommend the “find-a-therapist” feature at www.abct.org.

 Cognitive Processing Therapy (CPT) is a therapy that helps people change their reactions to a traumatic event in specific ways.
 It is a specialized version of cognitive therapy, described below.
 CPT is especially useful for people who, to some extent, blame themselves for the traumatic event.
 This self-blame is not uncommon in survivors of abuse or sexual assault in particular.
 Even for those without much self-blame, this type of therapy can be very effective.
 Often, traumatic events change the way we think about the world in an unhealthy way.
 CPT can help us make our thinking healthy again.